-The State Plan narrative must cover the five fiscal years beginning with FY2018 and should be no longer than 25 pages.
-Please format using a Letter (8.5" x 11") template; leaving a margin of at least 0.5" on all sides, using a font size of not less than 10.
+The State Plan must cover the five fiscal years beginning with FY2023 and should be no longer than 25 pages.
+Please format using a Letter (8.5" x 11") template, leaving a margin of at least 0.5" on all sides, using a font size of not less than 10 points.
 The State Plan should be organized in the order of the requirements listed in these guidelines.
-The plan should be submitted as a PDF document to stateprograms@imls.gov not later than June 30, 2017.
+The State Plan should be submitted as a PDF document to stateprograms@imls.gov not later than June 30, 2022.